atsign-foundation/noports/packages/sshnoports/UnderTheHood.md

   - and opens a socket to its local sshd port
   - and bridges the sockets together
   - and sends a response notification to the `sshnp` client
-- The cloent displays a message to the user that they may now `ssh -p $port $username@$host`, and exits
+- The client displays a message to the user that they may now `ssh -p $port $username@$host`, and exits

 This high-level flow is visualized in the diagram below.